anazli/data_structures/README.md

 # data_structures
-Some common data structures in C++.
+Some basic data structures in C++.